 The Halfway Point

-You’ll eventually reach the point where both cable cars meet and if you’re exhausted then you can easily hop on the cable car going up, or if you’ve just had enough of everything you can always head down again.
+You’ll eventually reach the point where both cable cars meet and if you’re exhausted then you can easily hop on the second cable car going up, or if you’ve just had enough of everything you can always head down again.
 If you’ve got the energy to keep going then please do, it’s worth it!
-You can also use the toilets here if peeing in a bush isn’t your thing, but there wasn’t any food there when I came down in the afternoon.
+You can also use the toilets here if peeing in a bush isn’t your thing, but there wasn’t any food there so remember to pack your own.